Josue-lab/devops-project-01/Readme.md

 Hello!
-This is the new version
-Testing23.0
+This is the Repository to run an briefly example of Docker and Jenkins.